This post continues our narrowboat journey from Summit to Castleton on the Rochdale Canal

 We left Littleborough today and cruised to Castleton.
 Our mooring was just after lock 51.
 Today’s section of the Rochdale Canal was really not as stunning as it as been, but still pretty.
 It is just a bit spoiled by the fact there is so much rubbish in the canal.

-We had a good night at this pub – very friendly locals and the beer was cheap too.
+We had a good night at this pub with very friendly locals and the beer was cheap too.

 Another good pub here was The Old Post Office.
 They even had Hang Loose on tap – brilliant!
 Very nice it was too.
 This was another really good little community pub with very friendly and welcoming locals.

-We moored just after Lock 51 and as we were going down a young couple were watching – or to use the proper term, gongoozling.
+After Lock 51 we moored up and as we were going down this lock a young couple were watching – or to use the proper term, gongoozling.
 They had never seen two boats going down together.
 In fact, lots of the locals were saying that it’s quite unusual at this time of year.
 We were advised as soon as we moored up to move further along where it was quieter but we decided to stay put.
 We had no trouble at all and stayed 3 nights.

 Our journey from Summit to Castleton on the Rochdale Canal has covered 7 miles and 14 locks.